GFiLL/gfill.github.io/content/cv.md

 ## Education ##

-* 2020 - 2024 : PhD in Economics, University of Barcelona -
+* 2020 - 2025 [expected] : PhD in Economics, Toulouse School of Economics
-                *Essays on Violence, Health and Family Dynamics (cum laude)*
+    * 2025 [spring] : Visiting student at University of Pennsylvania
-* 2023 [spring] : Visiting student at UBC, with Nathan Nunn
+* 2021-2022: MRes. in Economics, Toulouse School of Economics
-* 2022 [spring] : Visiting student at LSE, with Camille Landais; at AMSE, with Roberta Ziparo
+* 2020 - 2021 : MSc. in Economic Theory and Econometrics, Toulouse School of Economics
-* 2015-2016 : MRes in Public Policy and Development, Paris School of Economics
+* 2019 - 2020 : MSc. in Economics, Toulouse School of Economics
-* 2012-2016 : Engineering degree in Statistics, ENSAE ParisTech
+* 2013 - 2017 : BSc. in Economics, Universitat Pompeu Fabra
-* 2010-2012 : Preparatory Class (*Classe Préparatoire*) in Social Sciences, Lycée Lakanal
+    * 2015 [fall] : Visiting Student, Aalto-yliopisto

 ---